Model T Turns 100: Detroit Celebrates and Looks Ahead

 The car that changed everything is turning 100.
 That “Tin Lizzie” with the big wheels and the frog-like headlights, is an old woman now.
 Some look better than others.
 Some are polished, others are fraying, but most of them are history – as in gone.

 Still, the car can hang.
 Like that cool aunt that everyone gathers around.
-The one who knows everything (or at least claims to), who wears the red lipstick still, and cuts the rug after a few cocktails.
+The one that knows everything (or at least claims to), that wears the red lipstick still, and cuts the rug after a few cocktails.
 She’s not as fast, maybe not as sleek, and definitely not as young – but she gets long looks.

 That’s the Model T. Still turning heads.